Updated: Aug 18

 For me, it has the right ingredients, it's taking the best from all the other racing series and combining them into one.
 The electric from FE, off-road racing from WRC, driver changes from GT and WEC.
 All this with global racing, intertwined with the relevant social issues of male and female racing.
 In essence, it ticks all the right boxes before the first race has happened.
 The only last one to assign is good quality racing, and I am sure we will get that.
 I also grew up with my father who rallied, so I got the whole off-road thing.
 Where F1 dominates the pinnacle of racing technology, for me Extreme E leads in so many other ways.
 It's pushing motorsport into a better future.

 You also work with Pierre Gasly in F1?

 Yes... we met with Pierre’s management team who wanted to develop his fan wear range.
 The sustainable angle resonated with them, plus we support the project’s aesthetic design of the range.
 Pierre took the personal decision to make his range from sustainable sources which I take my hat off to.
 Besides that, motorsport, F1, a better design is something we are all personally passionate about, so it is a real privilege to support Pierre.

 MT is a diverse business.
 Can you name a few other client projects?

-Yes..its not always about racing and motorsport.
+Yes... it is not always about racing and motorsport.
 My attention span has been known not to be too long, and so I have interests in many other things.
 We have a surf brand called Cord the first surf brand to have its entire collection made from recycled fabrics.
 We also work with clients in cycling, shooting, and Rugby.
 Because of the ocean plastic connection, we work with brands like PADI and WWF, which has been great.
 Working in different areas allows us to develop our creativity for better design.
-Taking inspiration and ideas from different projects that have worked and adapting them has really been beneficial to us.
+Taking inspiration and ideas from different projects that have worked and adapting them has been beneficial to us.